3rd Special Forces Group (United States): 2000s

-2010s
+2010s–present

 In October 2010, Staff Sergeant Robert James Miller was posthumously awarded the Medal of Honor.
 On 25 January 2008, Miller's team was ambushed during a combat reconnaissance patrol in Kunar Province near the Pakistan border.
 Miller's commander was seriously wounded within the first minutes of the attack.
 Wounded and under intense enemy fire, Miller pushed forward and laid down suppressive fire on multiple insurgent positions, which allowed his wounded commander to be pulled out of the line of fire and his teammates to safely reach cover.
 Miller single-handedly eliminated multiple insurgents before succumbing to his wounds.

-The 1st Battalion, 3rd SFG(A) were awarded the Canadian Commander-in-Chief Unit Commendation on 23 May 2012, for their actions during Operation Medusa in 2006.
-The ceremony was presided by Major-General Charles Cleveland, the commander of USASOC, and the award presented by CEFCOM Commander Lieutenant-General Stuart Beare, on behalf of the Governor General of Canada.
-The 1st Battalion, 3rd SFG(A) is the first non-Canadian unit, and seventh overall, to receive this honour.
+The 1st Battalion, 3rd SFG (A) were awarded the Canadian Commander-in-Chief Unit Commendation on 23 May 2012, for their actions during Operation Medusa in 2006.
+The ceremony was presided by Major-General Charles Cleveland, the commander of USASOC, and the award presented by CEFCOM Commander Lieutenant-General Stuart Beare, on behalf of the Canadian Monarch and the Governor General of Canada.
+The 1st Battalion, 3rd SFG (A) is the first non-Canadian unit, and seventh overall, to receive this honour.
 The citation read:

 On 4 October 2017, 12 soldiers from the 3rd SFG and 30 Nigerien soldiers were ambushed in the Nigerien village of Tongo Tongo by forces of the Islamic State in the Greater Sahara.
 During the battle, four Americans and four Nigeriens were killed.

+In 2023, a social media post drew attention for a Totenkopf patch worn on the helmet of one of the group's soldiers.
+A spokesperson for the group confirmed that the Nazi-inspired patch was formerly used by some elements of the group as an unofficial emblem, but use of that patch was banned in 2022 because of its connections to Nazi Germany.
+The patch was used before and during World War II by the 3rd SS Panzer Division, which engaged in a number of war crimes during World War II.
+In recent times, neo-Nazis and other white supremacists have used the Totenkopf as a hate symbol.
+In March 2024, the controversy resurfaced and drew media attention when an Instagram post from 20th Special Forces Group showed a soldier wearing a variant of the patch.
+Initially, a public affairs officer from 20th SFG denied the association, defending and downplaying the post, claiming the patch was a "3rd group team patch taken out of context," The Army initially made "conflicting statements" about the patch, before quickly deleting the post after receiving "hundreds of comments" of criticism, prompting an investigation.
+According to a USASOC spokesperson, "The use of symbols and patches depicting historic images of hate are not tolerated and a clear violation of our values," and that "We are aware of the situation and looking into the matter further."